empyrealus/safety_rating/README.md

 Faciliate insurance solutions for all incomes and situations to prevent drivers from going uninsured or underinsured due to a malformed insurance algorithms producing inconsiderate prices.

+### Jobs -- Performance Purpose
+- Maintain data (enter,update, and delete) data on drivers
+- Maintain data (enter,update, and delete) data on claims
+- Maintain data (enter,update, and delete) data on driving experience
+- To perform searches on drivers
+- To perform searches on claims
+- To perform searches on driving experience
+- To track status of drivers
+- To track status ofclaims
+- To track status of driving experience
+- To report on drivers
+- To report on claims
+- To report on driving experience

 |**Proposed Features**|Feature Description|
 |:--|:--|